fmresearchnovak/stigma/README.md

 `adb install -r Modified_some_app.apk`

+Use command line option `-i` or `--install-automatically` to have Stigma.py automatically run the command above when the instrumentation process is finished.

 Most plugins insert LogCat messages into the app that can be viewed by searching for the keyword ``Stigma''.
 Please consider the source code of the plugin you're using.

 ### Enabling Developer Options on Android Phone